modelop/modelop.github.io/Product Manuals/Record Sets and Control Records/index.md

 ---
-title: "Record Sets and Control Records"
+title: "Recordsets and Control Records"
-excerpt: "New in v1.4!"
+excerpt: "New in v1.10!"
 ---
-# Record Sets and Control Records
+# Recordsets and Control Records

-To better handle different model types (such as batch models), FastScore models support using **record sets**.
+To better handle different model types (such as batch models), FastScore models support using **recordsets**.
 A record set is an ordered collection of records.
-In R and Python, record sets are analogous to (and in fact, deserialized into) data frames.
+In R and Python, recordsets are analogous to (and in fact, deserialized into) data frames.

-## Models with Record Sets
+## Models with Recordsets

-To configure an R or Python model to use record sets in its inputs or outputs, just add the `# fastscore.recordsets.<slot_no>: true` or `# fastscore.recordsets.<slot_no>: yes` smart comments to the model.
-No changes to the model's input or output schema are required to use record sets.
+To configure an R or Python model to use recordsets in its inputs or outputs, just add the `# fastscore.recordsets.<slot_no>: true` or `# fastscore.recordsets.<slot_no>: yes` smart comments to the model.
+No changes to the model's input or output schema are required to use recordsets.

 ### Output Conventions